Musicals101.com

 b.
 Jan.
 28, 1880 (New York City) - d.
 Jan.
 3. 1928 (NYC)

 A noted dramatic actress in such plays as Madame X (1910), Donnelly was one of the very few women to become a successful Broadway lyricist-librettist.
 After co-adapting the operetta Flora Bella (1916) and writing the musical comedy Fancy Free (1918), she teamed with composer Sigmund Romberg to turn the German operetta Das Dreimsderlhaus into the Broadway hit Blossom Time (1921).
 With Franz Shubert's melodies and the lilting ballad "Song of Love," this wildly fictionalized version of the great composer's life story ran for almost two seasons and toured for years.
 Donnelly provided the libretto for the W.C.
 Fields vehicle Poppy (1923), then re-teamed with Romberg to create The Student Prince in Heidelberg (1924).
-This sentimental tale became the most successful American operetta of the 1920s, with "Deep In My Heart," "The Drinking Song" and "Serenade" becoming standards.
+This sentimental tale was the most successful American operetta of the 1920s, with "Deep In My Heart," "The Drinking Song" and "Serenade" becoming standards.
 Donnelly and Romberg scored a modest success with My Maryland (1927).
 Donnelly died at age 47.

 Donahue, Jack